 Another misconception about estate planning is that it’s all about preparing for what happens after you die when, in fact, it’s also about making plans for how you’re going to live.
 As difficult as it is to think about, you need to have a plan in place in case you become incapacitated in any way, whether it’s physically or mentally.
 This should include information about who you want making medical decisions on your behalf, what kind of care you want to have, and how the expenses for your care will be covered.
 You also need to make sure that you have a designated person or people who can have immediate access to your medical and financial records.

 Without basic estate planning documents, decisions about your finances, healthcare, and your future could end up in the hands of the court.
 Your loved ones will have very little control when it comes to making sure your wishes are being carried out.
 Instead, it will all be left up to a judge who wouldn’t have the first clue about what you might want.
 Plus, the process of going through the court system in this way can be a lengthy and expensive journey.

 The good news is that putting together necessary estate planning documents with the help of an attorney can give you and your loved ones the peace of mind you deserve.
 Being prepared for the possibility that you may end up needing more medical care than you expected can ease some of the worry that hangs over us as we get older.
 Knowing that you’ve got your proverbial ducks in a row will give you the chance to relax and enjoy your golden years.
-If you need help getting started, simply call our Mars area law firm at 724-841-1393 to schedule an appointment.
+If you need help getting started, simply call our law firm to schedule an appointment.